w3c/wai-curricula/intro.md

     <li><a href="https://www.w3.org/WAI/fundamentals/accessibility-intro/">Introduction to Web Accessibility</a> &mdash; provides and overview on web accessibility, including a 4 minute video with examples of accessibility features and barriers.</li>
     <li><a href="https://www.w3.org/WAI/fundamentals/components/">Essential Components of Web Accessibility</a> &mdash; explains key terms, and the inter-relation between different components of web accessibility (eg. web technologies, authoring tools, browsers, etc.).</li>
     <li><a href="https://www.w3.org/WAI/people-use-web/">How People with Disabilities Use the Web</a> &mdash; provides stories of people with diverse disabilities using the Web; enumerates different types of disabilities and some of the barriers that people encounter using the Web; and introduces different types of assistive tools and adaptive strategies that some people use.</li>
-    <li><a href="https://www.w3.org/WAI/perspective-videos/">Web Accessibility Perspectives (videos)</a> &mdash; series of 10 videos, each of around 1 minute duration, that highlight different types of accessibility features and how they impact people with disabilites and other users.
+    <li><a href="https://www.w3.org/WAI/perspective-videos/">Web Accessibility Perspectives (videos)</a> &mdash; series of 10 videos, each of around 1 minute duration, that highlight different types of accessibility features and how they impact people with disabilities and other users.
 For example, one video introduces colors with good contrast and how it benefits many people.</li>
     <li><a href="https://www.w3.org/WAI/fundamentals/accessibility-usability-inclusion/">Accessibility, Usability, and Inclusion</a> &mdash; Explains the distinctions and overlaps between the terms accessibility, usability, and inclusion, and how these are best addressed together using a user-centered design process.</li>
     <li><a href="https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html">Convention on the Rights of Persons with Disabilities (CRPD)</a> &mdash; Lists the countries that signed and ratified the convention and optional protocol, and provides news and information on implementation of the convention.</li>
   </ul></dd>